How Much Does Uber Cost? Everything You Need to Know

 If your driver takes a toll road, the cost of that toll will be automatically added to your total cost.
 You’ll be able to see these toll costs in your price breakdown.
 Tolls can vary based on your car type so it’s possible to pay a higher toll for an Uber trip in an UberXL than in a standard Uber.

 Fortunately for every Uber rider, you don’t have to do these calculations yourself.
-Uber provides an Uber Price Estimator tool in the Uber app so you can see the cost of any Uber ride prior to confirming it.
+Uber provides an Uber Price Estimator tool in the Uber app so you can see the cost of your ride prior to confirming it.

 Uber pricing for various ride options can be significantly different based on the number of available drivers and the current demand for a specific level of Uber service.